jjvanzon/Circular-Language-Spec/spec/objects.md

 #### Attributes might be Objects

-Attributes might not be something intrinsic to Circle language, but more of a concept.
+Attributes might not be something intrinsic to Encircle language, but more of a concept.

 In one interpretation an attribute might be thought of as an object with specific characteristics.
 If an attribute would be an object, it might be represented by a circle drawn with a solid line.